architech-boards/microzed-documentation/source/bootloader.rst

 * if you already built Microzed's bootloader with *Bitbake*, then you already have them on your (virtual) disk, otherwise

-* you can download and patch them.
+* you can download them.

 *Bitbake* will place *u-boot* sources under: